Austin, Texas, Nursing Schools

 Austin, Texas, has three school options for people interested in studying nursing at the undergraduate or graduate level.
 This article looks at those schools, all within a half-hour of downtown Austin, and the nursing programs they provide.
 Information such as tuition, school size, graduation rate and the availability of financial aid, are presented in a table that makes it easy to compare these institutions.
 The name of one other school, a bit more distant, is presented at the end of the article.

-- The University of Texas at Austin, just two miles from downtown, offers several types of bachelor's, master's and doctoral degree programs in nursing.
+- The University of Texas at Austin is less than two miles from downtown and offers bachelor's, master's and doctoral degree programs in nursing.

-- About five miles from the city center, Austin Community College offers an associate's degree program and a vocational nursing certificate program.
+- About two miles from the city center, Austin Community College District offers associate's degree programs and a vocational nursing certificate program.

 - Concordia University - Texas has a Bachelor of Science in Nursing program.
-This school is almost 17 miles from downtown Austin.
+This school is 11 miles from downtown Austin.

-Located on a 350-acre campus, the University of Texas at Austin was founded in 1883 and has grown to become one of the largest public universities in the nation, with research centers and satellite campuses throughout Texas.
-U.S. News & World Report ranked the University of Texas at Austin 13th among the nation's best public schools in 2013.
+Located on a 431-acre campus, The University of Texas at Austin was founded in 1883 and has grown to become one of the largest public universities in the nation, with research centers and satellite campuses throughout Texas.
+U.S. News & World Report ranked The University of Texas at Austin 49th among the nation's best national schools in 2019.

 Bachelor of Science in Nursing